CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 This tutorial will guide you through creating multiple accounts on the Omkar Cloud website with email verification.

 And the best part?
-You'll do it in less than 100 lines of code using Botasaurus.
+You'll do it in less than 100 lines of code using flute.

 So, are you ready to build your bot army?